 6. Final Thoughts: A Safe Laundry Room Starts With the Right Setup

-Care home laundry regulations guide every decision you make.
+Care home laundry regulations should guide every design and operational decision within your laundry room.
 When you design your laundry room to follow them, you protect residents, simplify staff routines, and create a safer, cleaner working environment.
-Because your setup influences infection control so heavily, you cannot treat layout as an afterthought.
-Instead, you should design your room around the regulations first, then build in efficiency, storage, and workflow second.
+Laundry layout is not just a facilities decision — it is a core infection control measure.
+Designing your room around regulatory requirements first ensures safer handling, clearer workflows, and stronger inspection outcomes.

 If you want help choosing equipment, improving compliance, or planning a new laundry layout, Able can support you through each stage.